WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 We're ready to boot!

-- Reboot your phone manually to the bootloader (keep the power button + vol down pressed until the Microsoft logo appears, then stop pressing the power button but keep pressing the volume down button).

 Let's boot the custom UEFI, from a command prompt:

 ```
 fastboot boot uefi.img
 ```

-This step above will be needed every time you'll want to boot Windows.
+This step above will be needed every time you'll want to boot Windows and needs to be done from the Bootloader mode.

 You should be thrown in the Boot Manager.